TiraVerse Price Hits $0.0000 on Exchanges (TVRS)

-TiraVerse (TVRS) traded 0.2% higher against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on February 9th.
-TiraVerse has a total market capitalization of $999,593.40 and $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.
-One TiraVerse token can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-During the last week, TiraVerse has traded up 0.1% against the U.S. dollar.
+TiraVerse (TVRS) traded down 0% against the US dollar during the one day period ending at 22:00 PM Eastern on February 15th.
+One TiraVerse token can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+TiraVerse has a total market cap of $998,828.65 and approximately $1.06 worth of TiraVerse was traded on exchanges in the last day.
+Over the last seven days, TiraVerse has traded 0% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.